How to help employees manage work life balance during the Covid-19 lockdown?

 - A daily team video conference of up to 5 or 6 people.
 Do not discuss work during this team call.
 Let everyone log in to the call and share their thoughts, may be sing a song, celebrate a team or individual achievement or occasion

-The daily switching off from work routine is the single most effective trick to help your employees manage their work life balance during the Covid-19 lockdown.
+The daily switching off from work routine is the single most effective trick to help your employees manage work life balance during the Covid-19 lockdown.

 Please share any other suggestions you may have.
 Feel free to comment in the comments sections below.
 You may want to connect with me on Twitter for an open discussion.